cybozu-go/setup-hw/docs/how_to_generate_rules.md

 Also note that specifying `Metrics.Path` here does not affect whether properties inside the path will finally be collected and exported as metrics or not.
-It just controls summarization in showing Redfish data.
+It controls summarization in showing Redfish data.
+It also controls the output format of `Metrics.Path` in the `generate-rule` mode, but whether the path is included in the generated rule depends on the user-specified options.

 The `--paths-only` option helps you to find pages with similar paths.